Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.generateIds({  });

 /*
  Gets a file's metadata or content by ID.
+If you provide the URL parameter `alt=media`, then the response includes the file contents in the response body.
+Downloading content with `alt=media` only works if the file is stored in Drive.
+To download Google Docs, Sheets, and Slides use [`files.export`](/drive/api/reference/rest/v3/files/export) instead.
+For more information, see [Download & export files](/drive/api/guides/manage-downloads).
 */
 await gapi.client.drive.files.get({ fileId: "fileId",  });

 /*
-Lists or searches files.
+ Lists the user's files.
+This method accepts the `q` parameter, which is a search query combining one or more search terms.
+For more information, see the [Search for files & folders](/drive/api/guides/search-files) guide. *Note:* This method returns *all* files by default, including trashed files.
+If you don't want trashed files to appear in the list, use the `trashed=false` query parameter to remove trashed files from the results.
 */
 await gapi.client.drive.files.list({  });